evref/game-of-life/README.md

 # Game Of Life
-Just a project for me to keep track of which languages I've already completed!
+Just a repo for me to keep track of which languages I've already completed!

 ## Completed languages
 * Python